-Recommendation: PG&E will continue to monitor this issue and develop potential resolutions for discussion at a future OFO Forum meeting.
-This issue was discussed at the August 29th OFO Forum meeting.
+Recommendation: This issue was discussed at the August 29th OFO Forum meeting.
 The participants at the Forum meeting generally preferred the following two approaches among the alternatives discussed:

-- Add those entities who act adversely to an announced customerspecific OFO (or those with multiple occurrences) to the "targeted" entity list for future customer-specific OFOs, and/or - Call a customer-specific OFO during the gas day on those entities who are acting adverse to the OFO
+- Add those entities who act adversely to an announced customer-specific OFO (or those with multiple occurrences) to the "targeted" entity list for future customer-specific OFOs, and/or - Call a customer-specific OFO during the gas day on those entities who are acting adverse to the OFO

 PG&E agreed to further monitor the issue and present a more refined proposal at a future OFO Forum meeting, if necessary.
+This continues to be the current plan of action.